 A new Inclusion Charter has been developed for the early years sector.
 The purpose of the Charter is to demonstrate the sector’s commitment to inclusion.
-Service providers are invited to sign-up to this Charter by producing and publishing their own Inclusion Policy.
-To support this process, updated Diversity, Equality and Inclusion Guidelines for Early Childhood Care and Education have been produced and a national training programme on the Inclusion Charter and the Guidelines will be delivered by the City and County Childcare Committees.
+Pre-school providers are invited to sign-up to this Charter by producing and publishing their own Inclusion Policy.
+To support this process, updated Diversity, Equality and Inclusion Guidelines for Early Childhood Care and Education have been produced and a national training programme on the Inclusion Charter and the Guidelines is being delivered by the City and County Childcare Committees (CCCs).
 The Charter and Guidelines can be accessed here and details of the training programme will also be advertised on this website and on the websites of all City and County Childcare Committees once available.

 The vision is that, as a result of the above initiatives, an inclusive culture will be fostered across the early years sector with benefits for all children and their families.